Muhammad Iqbal: Persian

 In his Rumuz-i-Bekhudi (Hints of Selflessness), Iqbal seeks to prove the Islamic way of life is the best code of conduct for a nation's viability.
 A person must keep his characteristics intact, he asserts, but once this is achieved, he should sacrifice his ambitions for the needs of the nation.
 Man cannot realise the "Self" outside of society.
 Published in 1917, this group of poems has as its main themes the ideal community, Islamic ethical and social principles, and the relationship between the individual and society.
 Although he supports Islam, Iqbal also recognises the positive aspects of other religions.
-Rumuz-i-Bekhudi complements the emphasis on the self in Asrar-e-Khudi and the two collections are often put in the same volume under the title Asrar-i-Rumuz (Hinting Secrets).
+Rumuz-i-Bekhudi complements the emphasis on the self in Asrar-e-Khudi, and the two collections are often put in the same volume under the title Asrar-i-Rumuz (Hinting Secrets).
 It is addressed to the world's Muslims.

 Iqbal's 1924 publication, the Payam-e-Mashriq (The Message of the East), is closely connected to the West-östlicher Diwan by the German poet Goethe.
-Goethe bemoans the West having become too materialistic in outlook, and expects the East will provide a message of hope to resuscitate spiritual values.
-Iqbal styles his work as a reminder to the West of the importance of morality, religion, and civilisation by underlining the need for cultivating feeling, ardor, and dynamism.
+Goethe bemoans the West having become too materialistic in outlook, and expects the East to provide a message of hope to resuscitate spiritual values.
+Iqbal styles his work as a reminder to the West of the importance of morality, religion, and civilisation by underlining the need for cultivating feeling, ardour, and dynamism.
 He asserts that an individual can never aspire to higher dimensions unless he learns of the nature of spirituality.
 In his first visit to Afghanistan, he presented Payam-e Mashreq to King Amanullah Khan.
 In it, he admired the uprising of Afghanistan against the British Empire.
 In 1933, he was officially invited to Afghanistan to join the meetings regarding the establishment of Kabul University.